TACC/coe-332-sp21/docs/week09/kubernetes_pod.rst

 Lables are useful because we can use ``selectors`` to filter our results for a given label name and value.
 To specify a lable name and value, use the following syntax: ``--selector "<label_name>=<label_value>".

-For instance, we can search for pods with the version 1.0 label like se:
+For instance, we can search for pods with the version 1.0 label like so:

 .. code-block:: bash